-This challenge is looking for innovative interventions to bring about a sustained change in attitudes and social norms towards ending FGM/C
+This challenge supports innovative interventions to bring about a sustained change in attitudes and social norms towards ending FGM/C

 In Collaboration With: Amplify Change